weeloong93/Freeberg/README.md

 * Comparison between multiple models

 #Project Timeline
-As business students with less exposure to frameworks and coding, we expect to spend a lot more time learning the relevant processes.
+As business students with relatively less exposure to frameworks and coding, we expect to spend a lot more time learning the relevant processes.
 In view of this, we have structured the timeline for our project as follows:

 ##Milestone 1
 Learn important frameworks and modules required to start our project.
-At this point, we have a solidified out knowledge on HTML/bootstrap and using Django.
+At this point, we have a solidified our knowledge on HTML/bootstrap and using Django.
 We have also decided to use ystockquote to parse live data for our webapp.
 At this point, we are working on two separate files and have started on our Homepage and the basic models required to track our Stocks.
 These files may be found on Github

 ##Milestone 2
 By Milestone 2, we plan to have our stock tracker page up and running.
 This will include displaying historical prices of stocks in a graphical format.
 We also hope to have experimented with at least one stock comparison.